butaixianran/Blender-Vmd-Retargeting/README.md

 # Update Log:
+## 1.20.2
+* Ignore ik bones when IK is not used in vmd file

 ## 1.20.0
 * Add ik parent bones and foot ik bones to have a full mmd style ik system.
 If you get problem on feet, check "High Heel", will bring back the old way.